 Steven Soderbergh’s film Contagion came out a few months ago and was inexplicably and completely frozen out of the Oscar nominations.
 But it is the most plausible experience of a global pandemic plague you’re likely to see until the real thing strikes.
 With outstanding performances from an ensemble cast that includes Matt Damon, Kate Winslet, Gwyneth Paltrow and Laurence Fishburne, Contagion is stark, beautiful in its own terrifying way, and all-too-believable.
 The story tracks the swift progress of a deadly airborne virus from Hong Kong to Minneapolis and Tokyo to London — from a handful of peanuts to a credit card to the cough of a stranger on a subway.
 Rarely does a film issue such an inescapable invitation to think: it could happen; that could be us.
 What would we do?

 With Contagion making such a powerful impression, for several days news articles seemed to keep popping up about contagious disease and the conflict between religious beliefs and immunization.
-There was nothing new about the basics: All fifty states require some specific vaccinations for kids, yet all of them grant exemptions for medical reasons – say, for a child with cancer.
+There was nothing new about the basics: All 50 states require some specific vaccinations for kids, yet all of them grant exemptions for medical reasons – say, for a child with cancer.
 Almost all of them grant religious exemptions.
-And twenty states allow exemptions for personal, moral, or other beliefs.
+And 20 states allow exemptions for personal, moral, or other beliefs.

 But some parents still fear a link between vaccinations and autism, a possibility science has largely debunked.
 Some parents just want to be in charge of what’s put into their children’s bodies, as one West Virginia politician puts it.
 And some parents just don’t trust science, period — a few have even been known to fake religion to avoid vaccinating their kids.
 So there are many loopholes.
 But now seven states are considering legislation to make it even easier for mothers and fathers to spare their children from vaccinations, especially on religious grounds.

 In Oregon, according to a story by Jennifer Anderson in The Portland Tribune, the number of kindergartners with religious exemptions is up from 3.7 percent to 5.6 percent in just four years, and continuing to rise.
 This has public health officials clicking their calculators and keeping their eye on what’s called “herd immunity.”
-A certain number of any population group needs to have been vaccinated — 80% for most diseases, 92 percent for whooping cough – to maintain the ability of the whole population — “the herd” — to resist the spread of a disease.
+A certain number of any population group needs to have been vaccinated — 80 percent for most diseases, 92 percent for whooping cough – to maintain the ability of the whole population — “the herd” — to resist the spread of a disease.

 Ms. Anderson offers the example of what used to be called “the German measles” – rubella.
 All it takes are five unvaccinated kids in a class of 25 for the herd immunity to break down, creating an opportunity for the disease to spread to younger siblings and other medically vulnerable people who can’t be vaccinated.
 If you were traveling to Europe between 2009 and 2011, you may remember warnings about the huge outbreak of measles there, brought on by a failure “to vaccinate susceptible populations.”